 On successful completion of this level 7 (Masters level) module, you will be able to:

-• Demonstrate a comprehensive knowledge of the physiological and pathophysiological processes which patients requiring emergency care may experience.
+• demonstrate a comprehensive knowledge of the physiological and pathophysiological processes involved for patients accessing emergency care and be able to articulate application of this knowledge within clinical practice.

 Learning and Teaching